‘RHOBH’ Star Lisa Rinna Responds To Backlash Over Racy Birthday Photo

 Although Lisa didn’t respond to all of her critics, she did chose to react to one of her haters, who suggested that something was “wrong with [her].”

-In addition to the online drama that was prompted by Lisa’s racy post, the Real Housewives of Beverly Hills cast member also received tons of positive birthday wishes from her fans, followers, and friends, including singer Harry Styles, who hit up the mother of two in her DMs with a special message, and Erika Jayne, who shared a birthday slideshow in honor of her cast mates’s 57th year.
+In addition to the online drama that was prompted by Lisa’s post, the reality television also received tons of positive birthday wishes from her fans, followers, and friends, including singer Harry Styles, who hit up the mother of two in her DMs with a special message, and fellow RHOBH cast member Erika Jayne, who shared a birthday slideshow in honor of her Lisa’s special day.

 “Happy Birthday @lisarinna!
 The Louise to my Thelma and the Dorothy to my Lorelei.
 Enjoy your day,” Erika wrote in the caption of her Instagram post on Saturday.

-As The Inquisitr previously reported, Lisa also got the attention of her fans and followers on Instagram last week when she suggested that she was considering being under the influence when she and her Real Houswives of Beverly Hills cast mates reunite to film the Season 10 reunion in the coming weeks.
+As The Inquisitr previously reported, Lisa also got the attention of her fans and followers on Instagram last week when she suggested that she was considering being under the influence when she and her cast mates reunite to film the Season 10 reunion in the coming weeks.

 “Should drunk Rinna come to the reunion?”
 Lisa asked her fans and followers in a post shared to her Instagram Stories.